ruijzhan/chnroute/README.en.md

 0  dnsserver  8.8.8.8
 ```

-#### 3.2 Importing gfwlist to RouterOS
+#### 2.3.2 Importing gfwlist to RouterOS

-Use the following command to import the gfwlist into RouterOS:
+Use the following script to import gfwlist rules:

 ```ros
 /system script